felixgasiaux/CodeClub_LYRC_Robot_2022/README.md

 ```bash
 git clone https://github.com/felixgasiaux/CodeClub_LYRC_Robot_2022.git
 ```
-Then you will need to include the libraries into your arduino Ide :
+Then you will need to include the libraries into your arduino IDE :
  > Under Sketch > Include Library > Add .ZIP Library

  > Then select the Library you just downloaded with in the repository